- Why do we need PGS? Aren’t third-party certification systems enough?

 Where are the origins of the PGS movement?

-The term Participatory Guarantee System is relatively new – coined after the joint IFOAM-MAELA Alternative Certification workshop in Torres Brazil in 2004.
+The term Participatory Guarantee System (PGS) is relatively new – coined after the joint IFOAM-MAELA Alternative Certification Workshop in Torres, Brazil, in 2004.
 Over 40 participants representing PGS initiatives from 20 countries attended and many of these were well established by that time.
-Some PGS, like the Nature et Progrès in France, have been around since the 1980s.
+Some PGS, like the Nature et Progrès in France, have been around since the 1970s.
 Others were established in the 1990s and most of the rest were established in the last 7-8 years.

 How many PGS and farmers are there in the world now?

-IFOAM is the only organization collecting, compiling, systematizing and disseminating comprehensive information about PGS worldwide.
-Every year, a global survey is carried out to monitor the develop of PGS initiatives in terms of number of farmers involved, number of farmers certified, number of developing PGS initiatives, etc. The results of this survey are translated into the Global PGS Map, which is updated on a regular basis, and are also published annually via “The World of Organic Agriculture – Statistics and Trends”, which is prepared in cooperation by IFOAM and FiBL.
-Updates on PGS are also published every month via the IFOAM Global PGS Newsletter, which is a free electronic publication.
+IFOAM - Organics International is the only organization collecting, compiling, systematizing and disseminating comprehensive information about PGS worldwide.
+Every year, a global survey is carried out to monitor the develop of PGS initiatives in terms of number of farmers involved, number of farmers certified, number of developing PGS initiatives, etc. The results of this survey are translated into the Global PGS Map, which is updated on a regular basis, and are also published annually via “The World of Organic Agriculture – Statistics and Trends”.
+Updates on PGS are also published every month via the Global PGS Newsletter, a free electronic publication by IFOAM - Organics International.

 What is the future of PGS?